mitschen/CarND-Traffic-Sign-Classifier-Project/MScharf_TrafficSignClassifier.md

 E.g. label 2 has about 2010 training samples while lable 0 is below 250 samples.
 As a result, the resulting NN will be very good in classifying label 2 samples, but will often fail in case of labels 0, 19, 37, ...

 Furthermore while drawing different samples - I've picked out the label 41 - I realized that many of the images really look the same which would result in less samples.

+###Data preprocessing and augmentation
+During the first testsetups I've worked with more or less the LeNet configuration to make some basic experiments.
+As the first step I've therefore concentrated on the training data and did not really play around that much with the tuning parameters of the NN itself.
+I'll go into more details about the NN architecture below - but now first of all concentrate on the data preprocessing.

+To take care of the distribution of data samples and the similarity of samples, i've tried two approaches.
+First of all I concentrate on a even training of the NN overall labels.
+Therefore I started with a straight forward approach see `simpleDataAugmentation` method.
+The goal was to adjust the number of samples for each label to the max number of samples i've found - in other words - all labels should be trained with 2010 samples.
+Therefore I've created an index of all samples for all labels and appended randomly choosen samples of the corresponding label to the training set.
+The result of this simply augmentation was moderate - training time and memory consumption increases, but the accuracy wasn't really much better.

+So as a next step I've thought about how to add additional / new samples to the testset.
+The result is the `dataAugmentation` function.
+Similar to the `simpleDataAugmentation` it adds samples to the given set of samples.
+But instead of using the original samples, I've decided to let's say bring some noise in the testdata.
+This noise is realized by chose 3 samples randomly from the list of samples for a certain label:
+* use the first sample as it is
+* rotate the second sample for 15°
+* shift the third sample for 2 px on each axis

+At the end I've started my training with a sampleset of 1000 elements for each label.
+The training result was much better.

+For sure - i've only applied two different operations to the sampleset.
+In order to increase the "noise" you could shifting/ rotating in negative direction or by more/ less degree/ px.
+I didn't spend more time on that, but I'm sure the robustness of the NN could be improved by providing more variance in the sampleset.

+In addition to the augmentation, I spend some time in playing around with the samples itself.
+As we've learnt in out term, normalization of the inflow data is always a good start ;-).
+So I've implemented the `normalize_zeroMeanData` method.
+This method simply moves the average of each pixel to 0 and reduces the variance to 1.
+The consequence was meaningful and results in a better performance.
+As the next step I've tried to play around with the colors - see `convertToGrayScale_luminosity` but the impact was disappointing so that is stopped further investigations.

+So in short:
+* augmentation
+* normalization

+improved my NN.

 ####1.
 Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.